bcgov/EPIC.search/search-vector-api/DOCUMENTATION.md

 ### Statistics API

 The Stats API provides comprehensive processing statistics and metrics for document processing operations.
-It tracks document processing success rates, failure counts, and detailed logs by joining data from the `processing_logs` and `projects` tables.
+It tracks document processing success rates, failure counts, skipped counts, and detailed logs by joining data from the `processing_logs` and `projects` tables.

 #### Processing Statistics